-We all love the episode of The Simpsons when the contrived cool character of Poochie is dreamt up by marketing executives in an effort to shake things up and appeal to a younger audience.
+We all love the episode of The Simpsons when Poochie is dreamt up by marketing executives in an effort to appeal to a younger, cooler audience.

-Most designers and illustrators have been involved in creating characters based on the client’s input, sometimes it works out great but a lot of the time it goes wrong.
-And usually the results of these misguided attempts at trying to second guess what appeals to the kids usually falls into the ‘cool and/or radical dudes’ category.
+I´m sure every designer and illustrator has been involved in creating characters based on client’s input, sometimes it works out great but a lot of the time it goes wrong.
+And usually the results of these misguided attempts at trying to second guess what appeals to the kids usually falls into the ‘cool and/or radical dudes‘ category.

 Last year I was in Costa Rica and was amazed at how many cool dudes there were adorning billboards and packaging.
 These dudes were certified fresh.
 Caps on backwards, shades, skateboards and even their hands poised in vague gang signs.
 It kills me that I didn’t take any usable photos.